yeoman-projects/generator-angular-require/README.md

 > Yeoman generator for AngularJS using RequireJS - lets you quickly set up a project with sensible defaults and best practices.

+There are many starting points for building a new Angular single page app, in addition to this one.
+To see a comparison of the popular options, have a look at [this comparison](http://www.dancancro.com/comparison-of-angularjs-application-starters).

 ## Usage